GonzaFP/CarRental/README.md

 # CarRental
 A car renting website in which a user can do the following:
 * Search available cars and book them.
-* Cancel a trip for whatever reason
+* Cancel a trip for whatever reason.

 The site has an admin who can: